 Reviewers' Comments:

 First of all, we want to sincerely thank all the reviewers for their constructive and helpful criticism.
 We hope that we were able to address all of your concerns and suggestions with our substantial revision of the manuscript.
-Apart from considerable changes in the manuscript including light simulations to model aberrations, we extended the BigStitcher software with modules that allow for non-rigid registration, and virtual re-blocking to refine alignment, as well as a powerful method for quality estimation based on Fourier Ring Correlation.
+Apart from considerable changes in the manuscript including light simulations to model aberrations, we extended the BigStitcher software with modules that allow for non-rigid registration and virtual re-blocking to refine alignment, as well as a powerful method for quality estimation based on Fourier Ring Correlation.

 Reviewer #1: